cnekimitew/cosmx-transcriptomics-github-ready/README.md

 ## Data availability

-Large Seurat objects, raw CosMx outputs, and protected clinical metadata are not be committed to GitHub.
-These data are available at https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE324056.
-Token will be made available upon publication of the data.
+Large Seurat objects, raw CosMx outputs, processed data objects, and protected clinical metadata are not included in this GitHub repository.
+Publicly shareable data will be available through GEO accession GSE324056.
+If applicable, reviewer access tokens will be provided during peer review and public access will be enabled upon publication.

 ## Main workflow